 Fixing the Clutch Section of Our Unused XD9000 Warn Winch

 We took apart the clutch section and found it full of caked grease and even a couple of rusty spots.
-The latter, I think, is the result of that cracked O-ring I talked earlier about.
-During that time we traveled in the Amazon region where we had some pretty fat rain over the months.
+The latter, I think, is the result of that cracked O-ring I talked about earlier.
+During that time we traveled in the Amazon region and we had some pretty fat rain over the months.

 We soaked the clutch section in diesel for the night, wiped and cleaned it, applied new grease and reassembled it.

 According to the manual we should have stretched the cable when we installed the winch but we had never gotten to it.
-In good spirits Elmer and I decided to do it now.
+In good spirits Elmer and I decided to do it together.
 Better late than never.
 We lined up Elmer’s famous home-build Jeep ‘Crocodillo’ on one side and the Land Cruiser on the other side of the workshop’s terrain.

 I hit the winch-in button.

-I got my multimeter and measured the voltage between the battery and the winch.
-The source of the problem was the highly robust Hella kill switch.
+I got my multimeter (find here) and measured the voltage between the battery and the winch.
+The source of the problem was the highly robust Hella kill switch (this is what it looks like).
 For some odd reason it wasn’t letting any juice through.

 Lessons Learned on Winch Maintenance